samc621/SneakerBot/README.md

 1. [Node.js](https://nodejs.org/en/download/) (comes with npm)
 2. [PostgreSQL](https://www.postgresql.org/download/)

+## Set up PostgreSQL

+View the [documentation](https://www.postgresql.org/docs/9.0/sql-createdatabase.html) for creating a user and database.

 ## Configure environment variables

 Make a copy of the `.env.example` file, replacing `example` with the name of your `NODE_ENV` e.g. `local` or `development`.